pslu-mphil/Core-course-notes/book/01_planets/intro/intro.md

 - The structure of planets.
 - The architectures of planetary systems.
 - How we observe planetary systems.
-- THe role of planet forming debris in early planet evolution.
+- The role of planet forming debris in early planet evolution.

 **Lectures**
 ```{tableofcontents}